 - NAVER Cloud Platform's Load Balancer, created in Kubernetes, is managed by the resources of Kubernetes.

-- If you edit Load Balancer yourself through the console or APIs, the status synchronization may not be performed normally, causing unexpected issues.
-If you need to change the Load Balancer settings, make sure to proceed it by editing the Kubernetes resources.
+- If you edit a Load Balancer directly in the console or via the API, Kubernetes and the Load Balancer may fall out of sync, potentially causing unexpected issues.
+If you need to change Load Balancer settings, always update the Kubernetes resources instead.

-- Technical support is not provided for any problems occurred from directly changing it through the console or APIs.
+- Technical support is not provided for issues caused by direct changes made through the console or API.

 Create instances